About the Journal

 MENTOR revista de investigación educativa y deportiva guarantees rigorous quality monitoring at every stage of the editorial process, ensuring high academic, technical, and ethical standards:

-Initial review: Editors verify compliance with guidelines, metadata, anonymity, and structure, and apply specialized software for detecting plagiarism and self-plagiarism.
+Initial review: Editors verify compliance with guidelines, metadata, anonymity, and structure, and use Turnitin to detect similarity, plagiarism, and self-plagiarism in submitted manuscripts.

 Assignment of reviewers: Manuscripts that pass the initial review are sent to specialists in the corresponding discipline, who ensure an academically relevant evaluation.